 Medical savings account plans have high deductible health insurance coupled with a savings account into which Medicare deposits money and whose funds are available to pay certain medical expenses.

-Special needs plans may limit all or most of their membership to people in certain institutions (like a nursing home), eligible for both Medicare and Medicaid, or with certain chronic or disabling conditions.
+Special needs plans may limit all or most of their membership to people in certain institutions (such as a nursing home), eligible for both Medicare and Medicaid, or with certain chronic or disabling conditions.
 Plans are available in limited areas.
 The plan must be designed to provide Medicare health care and services to people who can benefit the most from things like special expertise of the plan’s providers, and focused care management.
 Plans also must provide Medicare prescription drug coverage.
 In most of these plans, there are extra benefits and lower co-payments than in the Original Medicare Plan.

 Medicare PPOs consist of networks of doctors, hospitals and other providers; beneficiaries can use providers outside of the network for an additional cost.
 Regional PPOs are available in most parts of the country; local PPOs are available in some areas.
 If you have Medicare, you can join any of these types of plans if: you have both Part A and Part B; you live in the service area of the plan; and you do not have end-stage renal disease (permanent kidney failure requiring dialysis or a kidney transplant).
 Enrollees also get all regular Medicare-covered services and all Medicare rights and protections.